latexdraw/latexdraw/latexdraw-core/net.sf.latexdraw/readme.txt

+Java 8 is required to run LaTeXDraw: https://www.java.com/

 This installer will install LaTeXDraw in the selected directory and create a directory for shared templates.
 This last action can require administrator privileges.